MoeySeanJean/techjam2026/README.md

   aggressive plan.
 A better design would re-test the fastest candidate against every variant sharing the signature and keep the fastest that passes them all.
   That needs one extra validation pass per signature; we ran out of time.
-- **Three models in the bake-off are unmeasured.** The LLM gateway rate-limited us partway through a nine-model comparison.
-We hardened the client and re-ran, but the same quota was hit, so our model choice is the best of six measured rather than a claim about all nine. `docs/CODEGEN.md` marks them *not measured* rather than scoring them zero.
+- **The model bake-off is n=20 per model.** That separates the top two from the rest, but the bottom three sit inside the spread we measured on repeated arms (0 vs 3 of 20 for the same model), so their ordering is not meaningful.
+More samples per model would fix it; each arm costs roughly an hour of GPU and gateway quota.
 - **Envelope utilization is not perfectly reproducible.** The same (case, plan) pair moves by up to ~0.1 between runs as cuBLAS selects different kernels, which is why admission is gated at 0.80 rather than 1.0 and re-verification